 - Outside of the EU and UK, Elucidat may process customer personal data in the USA to provide its services as set out in more detail in section 2.

 Where Elucidat utilises any third party processors or sub-processors, it ensures a lawful transfer mechanism is in place between Elucidat and the relevant processor.

 For any transfers outside the EEA and/or the UK, where a country has not received an adequacy decision by the European Commission, Elucidat relies on the Standard Contractual Clauses adopted by the Commission as referred in GDPR Article 46 Para 2 (C) as the lawful transfer mechanism to third countries unless otherwise stated below.
-Further details in connection with the transfers to Elucidat's processors can be found below.
+Further details in connection with the transfers to Elucidat's processors are available at Third Party Subprocessors.

 3. EDPB STEP THREE: "ASSESS" THIRD COUNTRY SUMMARY OF LOCAL LAWS: UNITED STATES OF AMERICA

 3.1 Are there laws which establish the rule of law and which protect human rights and fundamental freedoms?